All eyes on Rahane as "second string" India take on gutsy New Zealand | Sports-Games

 He didn't look in good rhythm during the net session and if Siraj is dropped from the eleven, the lanky pacer will once again need to prove that team management's decision isn't a travesty.
 Umesh Yadav however remains the first-choice new ball bowler.

+Shreyas, who has had a decent red ball record but has not played a long format game since 2019, will have his task cut out.
+Dravid made him negotiate short ball throw-downs from left-arm specialist Nuwan to simulate Neil Wagner's round the wicket tactic.

-For Surya or Shreyas, whoever makes his debut, they will be looking at the bigger picture, knowing fully well that Pujara and Rahane won't be around for a very long time.
-A solid debut with an aggressive mindset might give them a shot at permanent middle-order place in future.
+A solid debut with an aggressive mindset might give them a shot at a permanent middle-order place in the future.

 If one goes by cues from nets, the sequence of batters appears to be Gill and Mayank, followed by Pujara and Rahane.
-Next line was interestingly Iyer, who had special session with left-arm throwdown specialist Nuwan who was creating simulation to play Wagner.
+Next in line was Shreyas, which confirmed that Surya will have to wait for his Test debut.

-A middle-order with three defensive players like Pujara, Rahane and supposedly Hanuma Vihari, won't be a great proposition when India plays away from home in coming days.
+A middle-order with three defensive players like Pujara, Rahane, and supposedly Hanuma Vihari, won't be a great proposition when India plays away from home in the coming days.

-The third spinner is likely to be Axar Patel, who had a brilliant debut home series against England (27 wickets) when he last donned the whites.
+The third spinner is likely to be Axar Patel, who had a brilliant debut home series against England (27 wickets) when he last donned the whites even though Jayant looked in a good rhythm.

 For Black Caps, Tim Southee and Neil Wagner will be the two pacers with left-arm spin duo of Ajaz Patel and Mitchell Santner along with off-spinner William Somerville likely to complete the attack.